arrtemio/internship/README.md

 ## Dependencies

 This project includes several dependencies for development and runtime.
+Also app use Material ui as ui kit and redux toolkit for state managment.
 Key dependencies include:

 - React
 - React-DOM
+- React-redux
+- Redux-toolkit
+- Material ui
 - Web Vitals

 For a complete list of all dependencies, check the `package.json` file.